GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 faster, spanning multiple worker nodes and various compute resources without the end-user incurring any change in cost!

-For more information, read our [announcement post on GlareDB Pro]
+For more information, read our [announcement post on GlareDB Pro].

 [All Data are SQL Addressable]: https://glaredb.com/blog/explain-glaredb-to-your-friends
 [GlareDB Cloud]: https://console.glaredb.com